juhannam/gct634-ai613-2021/hw3/readme.md

 ## Question 2: Implement CNN-RNN (CRNN) model.
 Implement a model that consists of both CNN and LSTM layers.
+The specification is shown below.
 | Layer     | Spec                                                    | Output shape      |
 |-----------|---------------------------------------------------------|-------------------|
 | LogMel    | model.LogMelSpectrogram                                 | `(Time, 229)`     |